Skip to main content

 docs: correct spelling of CHANGELOG

-You can link a pull request to an issue to show that a fix is in progress and to automatically close the issue when the pull request is merged.
+You can link a pull request to an issue to show a fix is in progress and to automatically close the issue when the pull request is merged.

-Linking a pull request to an issue using a keyword
+Linking a Pull Request to an Issue Using a Keyword

 You can link a pull request to an issue by using a supported keyword in the pull request's description or in a commit message.
 The pull request must be on the default branch.